RKKoranteng/blog/_posts/2025-03-15-scrum-intro.md

 👉 I wan to [action or fetaure],<br/>
 👉 So that [benefit of reason]

-> It's important to note that each user story should be refined to include clear acceptance criteria before being worked on.
-This ensure that the development team is aligned with desired outcome. 💡
+> Each user story should be refined with clear acceptance criteria to ensure the development team aligns with the desired outcome.💡
 {: .prompt-info }

 **Example User story:**